berenger-eu/inastemp/README.md

 The pdf can be found at https://www.hindawi.com/journals/sp/2017/5482468/ We will appreciate that any use or discussion of Inastemp refers to this document.

+* Note: the mathematical functions (other than exp) are in an experimental state, and provided with even less guarantee than the rest.*

 ### Templates --- Breaking the Genericity/Optimization Opposition